My name is Roger Burnley, and on this page I'm going to show you how to sing better... much better than you're able to sing right now.

 And with consistent practice, you'll feel the quality of your singing gradually increase more and more.

-So be patient with these exercises and have fun!
+So be patient with these exercises and voice lessons.
+Have fun!

 Do this long term and you will develop a voice you love using that you're proud of.